iscc/iscc-specs/docs/concept.md

 ### A Decentralized Identifier

-We would like our identifier to be registry agnostic.
+We would like our identifier standard to be registry agnostic.
 This means that identifiers can be self-issued in a decentralized and parallel fashion without the need to ask for permission.
 Even if identifiers are not registered in a central database or on a public blockchain they are still useful in cases where multiple independent parties exchange information about content.
-The CMDI approach is helpful with common issues like data integrity, validation, de-duplication and disambiguation.
+The **CMDI** approach is helpful with common issues like data integrity, validation, de-duplication and disambiguation.
+Systems that process digital content can integrate ISCC support and benefit immediately.
+The integrator does not depend on all third-parties having to assign, track and deliver ISCC codes, because those can be generated from the content itself.

+### Registration Services

+The adoption of decentralized identifier standard does not mean that registration agencies and services will become obsolete.
+Registration services offer a plethora of valuable and indispensable benefits.
+Every industry has its special requirements.
+Ultimately the stakeholders from those industries will have to set the rules for data curation, metadata management and administrative control.
+A Blockchain is a low level backend infrastructure.
+And while blockchains might make access to identifiers and metadata fee of charge, there is still cost involved with storing data, running the infrastructure and providing middleware and frontends.
+Blockchains work as incentive based economic systems. **Registrars will have plenty of opportunity** to offer **commercially viable** value added services on top of the lower level blockchain networks.
+For example:

+- Identity verification of registrants
+- Certification of registry entries
+- Data curation and indexing services
+- Blockchain key-management services
+- Custodial blockchain account management
+- Middleware and frontend applications
+- Infrastructure operations
+- Participation in blockchain network governance

 ### Storage Considerations

 On a typical public blockchain all data is **fully replicated** among participants.
 This allows for independent and autonomous validation of transactions.
-All blockchain data is highly available, tamper-proof and accessible for free.
+All blockchain data is highly available, tamper-proof, timestamped and **accessible for free**.
 However, under high load the limited transaction capacity (storage space per unit of time) creates a transaction fee market.
-This leads to** growing transaction costs** and makes storage space a scarce and increasingly precious resource.
-So it is mandatory for our identifier and its eventual metadata schema to be very **space efficient **to maximize benefit at minimum cost.
+This leads to **growing transaction costs** and makes storage space a scarce and increasingly precious resource.
+So it is mandatory for our identifier and its eventual metadata schema to be very **space efficient **to maximize benefit at minimal cost.
 The basic metadata that will be required to generate and register identifiers must be:

 - minimal in scope
 - clearly specified